Sammckay12/CV/README.md

 #### University of Exeter (Sep'08 to Jun'11)

 - Business Economics, BA (Hons), 2.1
 - Dissertation: The future of the UK in an Asian dominated global economy.
-Although far from perfect it remains something that I am particularly proud of!
+Perhaps by luck more so than judgement, but the accuracy of the forecasts are something that I am particularly proud of!

-#### Any other qualifications

 ## Experience